antoniosrferreira/manager.README/README.md

 At work, my approach has a unique combination of a few quirks:

 - **Always-On:** I'm known for being all-in and always-on.
 I don't expect you to follow my example, and I recommend that you don't.
-That's just how I work best.
+That's just how I work best, and it's usually hard for me to disconnect from a state of flow.
 Please note that you might receive messages from me over the weekends, late at night, or on holidays.
 It's just me being ON all the time.
-Please know that I don't expect responses during these times.
+Please know that I don't expect responses during these times!

 - **Communication:** I'm committed to open communication.
 I encourage open dialogue and am always available for discussion.
 However, my communication skills tend to fade out as I get tired.
-I can also be a bit lengthy at times.
+I can also be a bit lengthy/wordy at times.
 I know it can be annoying, so please call it out.
 I'm always trying to improve.

 - **Accountability:** I hold myself accountable for my actions and decisions and expect the same from my team.
 I believe in taking responsibility and learning from our mistakes.

 - **Bias Towards Action:** I'm heavily biased towards action.
 I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress over lengthy strategic discussions.
 I have very little patience for apathy and indifference.
 If something is going on, let me know ASAP.

 - **Passion for Technology and Innovation:** I enjoy staying up-to-date with the latest trends and advancements in the tech industry.
-I'm always looking for ways to apply these innovations to improve our work, company, and customer experience.
+I'm always looking for ways to apply these innovations to improve our work, company and customer experience.
 Expect me to share all sorts of content, but don't assume I expect you to change the course of action or strategy.

 - **Zero Tolerance for Blaming and Politics:** I have zero tolerance for blaming and politics.
 I believe in focusing on solutions, not pointing fingers.
 I strive to foster a culture of trust and respect where we can have open and honest discussions without fear of blame or political games.
 I put a high premium on developing solutions and taking accountability for the outcomes.

 - **Curiosity:** I'm naturally curious and tend to ask many questions.
-This is not a sign of doubt or mistrust but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.
+This is not a sign of doubt or mistrust, but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.
+In some ways, I prefer to be a "sniper" of solutions; and while you may see me seating iddle for a long time, that's just discipline.
+Before you know it, I'll be moving to the next target, but target importance, classification, etc are all part of the work.

 - **Challenging the Status Quo:** Expect me to challenge the status quo.
 I'm not one to accept "this is how we've always done it" as a reason not to innovate or improve.
 I believe in questioning assumptions and exploring new ways of doing things.